May 15, 2026 6 min read Women's Health

 Pelvic floor rehabilitation

 Pregnancy and delivery — especially vaginal delivery — stretches and stresses the pelvic floor significantly.
-Postpartum yoga specifically targets pelvic floor reconnection, not just strengthening.
+These recovery sessions specifically target pelvic floor reconnection, not just strengthening.
 This is a nuanced process that an experienced instructor can guide safely.

 Diastasis recti awareness